 ‘Its origin is indeterminate / Sometimes it is alone / It can cause things to happen / It is affected by other things / Some of it is unknown / It may appear to be something it is not’

 This relatively open text appears vulnerable.
-There is no extra foliage in the sentences, nothing to stop the blowing of thought through the few branches of words arranged on the page.
-This airy lift of words, received and floating in the reader’s mind, is combined with theories as to what ‘it’ is and what ‘it’ does.
+The words, received and floating in the reader’s mind are combined with theories as to what ‘it’ is and what ‘it’ does.
 Perhaps even what ‘it’ means.
 These pressed ink letters are a virus.
-‘It’ needs this process, thrives there.
-Through this circuit of hypothetical comprehension, ‘it’ mutates, building a defence to any one solitary meaning.

-The screening series Its origins are indeterminate features an array of international artists in four programmes.
+The series features an array of international artists in four programmes.
 Three of the programmes are premiering at Whitechapel Gallery, and the fourth, a feature length work, screens at Close-Up Film Centre.

 11:00am Gallery opens